 Tillamook County Transportation District (TCTD) is the designated QE for Tillamook County and has the responsibility of working with a local STIF Advisory Committee to determine how best to use STIF Formula Funds.
 STIF monies may be used for public transportation purposes that include planning, operations, bus purchases and administration of the STIF Program.

-The STIF advisory committee is required to consist of at least 5 members who represent the diverse interests of the District’s geographic service area.
+Qualified Entities are required to have a STIF advisory committee that consists of at least 5 members who represent the diverse interests of the District’s geographic service area.
 The STIF Advisory Committee’s primary role is to review proposed projects and rank them in the order of priority and make recommendations to the TCTD Board of Directors.
 Below are the District’s STIF Advisory Committee Members.

-The District is still working to recruit additional committee members.
+TCTD is seeking to recruit additional committee members.
 Below are the STIF Committee Member Job Description, By Laws and Committee and Member Application.
-If you have the interest and time to meet we’d welcome you completing and submitting an application to be appointed to the Committee.
+If you have the interest and the time to meetings, we’d welcome you completing and submitting an application to be appointed to the Committee.

 The TCTD Board of Directors held a public hearing and adopted the District’s STIF Plan on October 18, 2018.
-Below is a link to a Staff Memo to the Board Memo along with Resolution 18-24 adopting the District’s STIF Plan for the 2019-2021 Biennium.
+Below is a link to a Staff Memo along with Resolution 18-24 adopting the District’s STIF Plan for the 2019-2021 Biennium.

 The Northwest Connector has a new home on the web!
 Browse route information for all our agencies, use the trip planner, and look up trip ideas, all from nwconnector.org.
 If […]

 We want to emphasize that we’re more than just a collection of agencies.
 We work together to connect Oregon and ensure transportation is accessible, affordable, and possible for all.

 The Coordinated Plan is a guiding document for TCTD’s Board of Directors including their Special Transportation Fund Advisory Committee (STFAC) that makes recommendations about grant distributions funded by the State […]